lealceldeiro/gems/DesignPatternsElementsOfReusableObjectOrientesSoftware/Chapter03/AbstractFactory/README.md

     public static WidgetFactory widgetFactory() {
         if (WIDGET_FACTORY_INSTANCE == null) {
-            throw new IllegalStateException("This program doesn't on this Operating System");
+            throw new IllegalStateException("This program doesn't run on this Operating System");
         }
         return WIDGET_FACTORY_INSTANCE;
     }